material-components/material-components-web/test/screenshot/README.md

 ```

 This class ensures that all components on the page fit inside an "average" mobile viewport without scrolling.
-This is necessary because most browsers' WebDriver implementations do not support taking screenshots of the entire page.
+This is necessary because most browsers' WebDriver implementations do not support taking screenshots of the entire
+`document`.

 Test pages for **large** components, however, must _not_ use the `--mobile-viewport` class: